Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Xarrorn (MPMM).md

 aliases: ["Duergar Xarrorn"]
 ---
 # Duergar Xarrorn
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-111, Mordenkainen's Tome of Foes p.
-193*
+111*

 Xarrorn are specialists who construct weapons using a mixture of alchemy and psionics.